xuagu37/sweden-academic-positions/raw_md/current_positions.md

 - **Deadline:** 31.Oct.2025

-### Professor i engelska med litteraturvetenskaplig inriktning
+### Professor of English with a specialisation in English Literature
 - **Link:** [View job posting](https://kau.varbi.com/en/what:job/jobID:835449/iframeEmbedded:0/where:4)
 - **University:** Karlstad University
 - **Department:**